kyoto skyline with a pagoda in the background

 • comfortable shoes, as it’s going to be a lot of walking

-• a bag for water, snacks, extra clothes, wallet, ID, camera… you get the idea.
+• a travel bag for water, snacks, extra clothes, wallet, ID, camera… you get the idea.

 • camera – you will definitely want to take pictures!